-We are currently accepting nominations from students, alumni, faculty, and staff for the Dean of Students Award for Excellence in Undergraduate Academic Advising is now closed.
+We are currently accepting nominations from students, alumni, faculty, and staff for the Dean of Students Award for Excellence in Undergraduate Academic Advising.

-Nominees will be notified, nominations made public and winners announced at the beginning of April.
+Nominees will be notified, nominations made public and winners announced end of April.

 All nominees, nominators, members and friends of the advising community will be invited to celebrate at the Award Reception, to be held on April 23 at Thomson House from 4-6 p.m.
 Please save the date for this event and we hope that you will be able to join us!